How to Value Your Car When It’s a Total Loss

 Written by Greg on June 1, 2017

 If you have been involved in an automobile accident, you may have learned that the insurance company is considering declaring the damage to your vehicle to be so significant the car is a total loss.
 If that occurs, the insurance company will provide you a claim settlement offer based on your car being determined to be a total loss.

 You do not have to take an insurance company’s valuation of an automobile deemed to be a total loss as gospel.
 Rather, due diligence demands that you do your research in determining the value of your vehicle when it is determined to be a total loss.
 There are some resources you can access to help you in valuing your car when it is determined to be a total loss.

 Definition of Total Loss

 An automobile is determined to be a total loss following an accident if it cannot be repaired safely, legally, or cost-effectively, according to Kelly Blue Book.
 In many cases, an insurance company declares a vehicle a total loss following an accident based on a cost assessment of repairs, contrasted with the value of the car.

-In Texas, the insurance company should add the tax, title and license fees to the fair market vale of your car on the day of the crash.
+In Texas, the insurance company should add the tax, title, and license fees to the fair market value of your car on the day of the crash.